Generic Name: somatropin (rdna origin - refrigerated) (SOE-ma-TROE-pin)

 - Pancreas inflammation (pancreatitis) has been reported rarely in patients who take Tev-Tropin.
 The risk may be greater in children, especially in girls who have Turner syndrome.
 Contact your doctor right away if you develop stomach or back pain.

-- Tev-Tropin may contain benzyl alcohol, metacresol, or glycerin.
-Tell your doctor if you have ever had sensitivity or an allergic reaction to benzyl alcohol, metacresol, or glycerin.
+- Tev-Tropin may contain glycerin, or the preservatives benzyl alcohol or metacresol (m-cresol).
+Tell your doctor if you have ever had an allergic reaction to any of these ingredients.

-- Diabetes patients - Tev-Tropin may affect your blood sugar.
-Check blood sugar levels closely.
-Ask your doctor before you change the dose of your diabetes medicine or your diet.
+- Diabetes patients - Tev-Tropin may affect your blood sugar levels.
+Check your blood sugar levels closely and ask your doctor before adjusting your diabetes medicine or changing your diet.

-- Lab tests, including blood sugar levels and thyroid function, may be performed while you use Tev-Tropin.
+- Lab tests, including blood sugar levels, eye exams, and thyroid function, may be performed while you use Tev-Tropin.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

-- Use Tev-Tropin with caution in the ELDERLY; they may be more sensitive to its effects.
+- Use Tev-Tropin with caution in the ELDERLY; they may be more sensitive its effects.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Tev-Tropin while you are pregnant.
 It is not known if Tev-Tropin is found in breast milk.
 If you are or will be breast-feeding while you use Tev-Tropin, check with your doctor.
 Discuss any possible risks to your baby.